 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-New retail consists of offering a new shopping experience without boundaries.
+New retail consists of offering a seamless shopping experience.
+This is a reconciliation of the digital and the physical world.
 Why do we always oppose online and offline?
 How can you actually merge them into a more high-end and innovative consumer experience?

 This strategy aims at combining the best of both online and offline shopping experiences.
-In a word, the entire customer journey is redesigned with an omnichannel strategy and a phygital experience.
+The entire customer journey is redesigned with an omnichannel strategy and a phygital experience.
+Even the luxury group LVMH created the “LVMH Retail Lab” a secret lab installed in its headquarters on Avenue Montaigne.
+The innovations are only accessible by managers from the 75 Houses of the group.
+They select and try new technologies to improve the consumer experience in-store.

-For years, the physical sales network and the digital networks were managed separately by companies when it came to a database, customer relationship, loyalty program, transactions, logistics… Therefore, the real challenge is to follow the customers through multiple contact points and devices, to provide them with a seamlessly integrated shopping experience across channels as well as personalized recommendations and offers.
+For years, brands decided to separate the digital and the retail worlds.
+In the constantly evolving world, the challenge is to follow the customers through multiple contact points and devices.
+You need to guide and take care of each customer through the different platforms they could use to communicate with you.
+The objective is to provide them with a seamlessly integrated shopping experience across channels as well as personalized recommendations and offers.

 The Chinese consumers no longer think in terms of separate purchasing channels, but use all of them at the same time for various purposes: product research, comparison, Click and Collect, Store To Home, delivery, or customer service.

-The ultimate purpose of New Retail is to bring customers a highly personalized, interactive, convenient, and satisfying retail experience by utilizing the power of new technologies and data science.
+The ultimate purpose of New Retail is personalization.
+From data mining to targeted advertising, the digital industry is a land of opportunity for each brand.
+Today, brands can bring customers a highly personalized, interactive, convenient, and satisfying retail experience by utilizing the power of new technologies and data science.

-Accordingly, brands also have more ways to interact with targeted consumers and thus ensure deeper brand engagement.
+Why is it that important?
+Because brands ensure to interact with the right targeted consumers and generate deeper engagement.

 Technology or e-commerce is one part of China’s innovation.
 Courtesy image of SK-II